Popmotion/popmotion/packages/popmotion/docs/api/animation/physics.md

 # Physics

-Integrated simulation of velocity, acceleration, friction and springs.
+Simulate velocity, acceleration, friction and springs.

-Because the simulation is integrated, we can expose `set` methods that can change the simulation while it is still running.
+This is an integrated simulation, meaning the latest state is incorporated at discrete time intervals.
+It exposes `set` methods that change the simulation while it's running.

 This is unlike the differential equations in [decay](/api/decay) and [spring](/api/spring), which can't be changed while in motion (although both offer higher-accuracy simulations which lead to smoother animations).